ohishim/trec/README.md

 `Do you want to more concrete classification?
 Please enter yes or no: `.

-1. a
-    1. c
-    1. d
-1. b
+1. If "yes":

-If you enter "no", trec procedure terminates and you have group numbers as `trn` object.
-If you enter "yes", you have another message:
+  you have another message:
   `Do you need some modifications?
 Please enter yes or no: `.

-If "no", you select target trends as `tnum` and then, can proceed the next step.
+    1. If "yes":
-If "yes", you can redefine groups and execute `TREC2.1`.
+      you can redefine groups and execute `TREC2.1`.
       Here, you can use three objects `trn`, `trn1`, and `trn2` to modify the groups, like this:

 ``` r
 trn[[1]] <- c(trn1, 2)  # variable numbers for group 1